thomtreebus/Pacto/DevInstructions.md

   ```

 - EMAIL STUFF
-- [Cloudinary](https://cloudinary.com/) variables - the values for these variables are the same as in the client .env file but the names are different
+- [Cloudinary](https://cloudinary.com/) variables - add the Cloudinary values that you got when registering for an account
   ```
   CLOUDINARY_CLOUD_NAME= *insert your cloud name* CLOUDINARY_KEY= *insert your Cloudinary key*